pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_channel-groups.md

 # Channel Groups API for C# SDK

-Channel groups bundle many channels under a single name for subscription.
-You can't publish to a channel group—publish to individual channels instead.
+Channel groups bundle many channels under a single name.
+You can subscribe to a channel group to receive messages from its member channels.
+You can't publish to a channel group; publish to individual channels.

 ##### Request execution

 Use try/catch with the C# SDK.
 Invalid parameters throw exceptions.
-If the server request fails, details are in the returned status.
+If a request reaches the server but fails, error details are in the returned status.

 ```
 1try